joe-lynch/parallelised-lattice-percolation/README.md

 I will assume you are using Linux.
 If you are using Windows 10 you can also download the [Linux Subsystem for Windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10) which is very useful.

 ### MPI
 To use MPI with C, you must include mpi.h as a header.
-It can be included in your c program with `#include <mpi.h>`, you may need to directly reference its absolute path such as `#include "/usr/include/mpi/mpi.h"`.
+It can be included in your C program with `#include <mpi.h>`, you may need to directly reference its absolute path such as `#include "/usr/include/mpi/mpi.h"`.

 ### OpenMP
 To use OpenMP, you must include omp.h as a header.
-It can be included in your c program with `#include <omp.h>`, you may need to directly reference its absolute path as well.
+It can be included in your C program with `#include <omp.h>`, you may need to directly reference its absolute path as well.

 ## How to run
 To compile the C file correctly, you should compile it with mpicc.\\